Hydrospheredata/ambari-service/README.md

 - Connect to the VM via SSH (password hadoop) and start Ambari server
 ```
 ssh root@sandbox.hortonworks.com

+#or use with VirtualBox
+ssh root@localhost -p 2222
 ```
 - To deploy the Mist service, run below on ambari server
 ```